How to Experience Intimacy with God

 By John Aziza

 Intimacy is that special emotion we feel with the nearest and dearest people to us.
-It is the experience of really knowing or being known by another person.
+It's the experience of really knowing or being known by another person.
 Only our closest friends are allowed to glimpse into the private areas of our lives while others merely know us from a distance.
-This is what makes intimacy so special.
+That's what makes intimacy so special.

 So what does it take to experience God more intimately?
 Let's attempt to answer this question in the following study.